LiyuanLucasLiu/RAdam/README.md

 ## Citation
 Please cite the following paper if you found our model useful.
 Thanks!

->Liu, Liyuan, Haoming Jiang, Pengcheng He, Weizhu Chen, Xiaodong Liu, Jianfeng Gao, and Jiawei Han.
+>Liyuan Liu, Haoming Jiang, Pengcheng He, Weizhu Chen, Xiaodong Liu, Jianfeng Gao, and Jiawei Han.
 "On the Variance of the Adaptive Learning Rate and Beyond." arXiv preprint arXiv:1908.03265 (2019).

 ```
 @article{liu2019radam,